-NEPA is a U.S. federal law that requires federal agencies to identify and analyze the potential environmental impacts of a proposed action before deciding whether to proceed with that action.
-The law encourages and facilitates public involvement to inform decision makers on the actions that may affect the community or the environment.
+NEPA is a U.S. law that requires federal agencies to identify and analyze the potential environmental impacts of a proposed action before deciding whether to proceed with that action.
+The law encourages and facilitates public involvement to inform decision makers on actions that may affect the community or the environment.

 Public participation is an important part of the National Environmental Policy Act process.
 Submitting substantive and concise public comments is one of the most important aspects of that process.